Eomm/blog-posts/posts/03-to-production.md

 - in the CI we will use another docker instance
 - in production/Heroku we will connect to an [Atlas MongoDB](https://www.mongodb.com/cloud/atlas).
 It has a free plan that perfectly fits our needs!

-**DISCLAIMER:** We will write tests too of course, but we will not write a single line of mocked code:
+**DISCLAIMER:** We will write tests too of course, but we will not write a single line of `mock`ed code:

 - containers are cheap
 - you can't test a query with mocks
 - I think that DB state is not a con (this sentence could be a dedicated talk 😀)